rocky-linux/documentation/docs/guides/MATE-installation.md

 ## Conclusion

-Some people are not satisfied with the newer GNOME implementations.
-There are a lot of users who simply prefer the older MATE GNOME2 look and feel.
-For those people, this procedure will work to install MATE on Rocky Linux 8.
+Some people are not satisfied with the newer GNOME implementations or are a lot of users who simply prefer the older MATE GNOME 2 look and feel.
+For those people, getting MATE installed in Rocky Linux will provide a nice, stable alternative.